ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

     1. Save it and check it works by clicking highlight object; button should flash red.
 * Often `test.compare` and `test.verify` in Squish provides logs that aren't very useful, please do add a `test.log` line to describe the error.

-# Creating/Reviewing a Test when I don't have a Licence

-If you have done some GUI work but don't have a licence for squish and need to write a test.
-Then find someone who does have a licence and pair with them for that part of the ticket.
-For a review, check the code and functionality then merge the ticket and let the build server do the testing.

 # Other

 ### Change Java that squish is using